lavaeater/turbo-rocket-ultra/docs/todo/There's Levels to This.md

 # There's Levels to This
+What's next?

+We add more features to the map editor, one by one, until we have a simple way of making maps.
+Then we can add automation to it, which is just very very cool.

+We could also work on varying the sections, to make them not look exactly like each other.

+One thing that could be cool is zoom in/out for the camera.

 We have levels, we have stories, we have rules, we have facts.

 But facts are not saved, not rules either, and I'm not entirely entirely sure about the "levels as pictures"-stuff either.